Tell us a bit about yourself, background and what you do currently

 Why did you start your business?

 I remember having my third child and thinking “I’ll be a school gate mum and a consultant.
 That’s the sensible thing to do”.
 But I woke up about a day later and thought “well who is going to start this networking business idea I have in my head if I don’t?”
-And that was nearly a decade ago.
+And that was over a decade ago!

 What appealed to you about setting up your own business?